glennr/uber-glory-tmbundle/README.md

-# TextMate macros for increasing your uber-ness
+# TextMate macro for increasing your uber-ness

-## Features
+This macro automatically removes your "diff cruft" with;
+  Convert Tabs To Spaces, And

-### Remove Trailing Whitespace
+  Remove Trailing Whitespace

-Automatically remove your "diff cruft" with the "Remove Trailing Whitespace Then Save" Textmate Macro
+when you use the Save Cmd (⌘S)

 Original idea: Christopher R. Murphy : http://blogobaggins.com/2009/03/31/waging-war-on-whitespace.html

 ## Installation